wisniewskikr/rep_cq5/Cq5-helloWorld-13-dto-model-presenter/Readme.txt

 -	in *.pom file add id and version to maven-assembly-plugin

--	in assembly *.xml file add dependency set with cognifide dependencies
+-	in assembly *.xml file add id and dependency set with cognifide dependencies

 -	create Dto, Model and Presenter classes

 -	improve component *.jsp file.
 Add Presenter class import and usage

+-	improve or create dialog.xml file.
+Values have to fit to Dto variables

 -	build and install example by Maven command: mvn clean install crx:install